Incentive and Non-Qualified Stock Options

 With a stock option, the employee can, but is not obligated to, exercise the option and purchase the stock.
-Because stock options afford the option holder a time period (usually several years) to decide when and if to exercise the option, they are viewed quite favorably by the employee population as they can benefit from any price appreciation with no immediate cash outlay.
+Because stock options afford the option holder a time period (usually 10 years) to decide when and if to exercise the option, they are viewed quite favorably by the employee population as they can benefit from any price appreciation with no immediate cash outlay.
 In many cases, possessing a stock option may be better than owning the stock individually.
 Not only can an option holder benefit from a substantial source of deferred income and control the recognition of such income at least through the exercise period, they are also protected from loss should the share price decline below the exercise price as there is no cash outlay until the option is exercised.
-Also, all post-exercise growth is taxed as capital gains rather than ordinary income—with long-term capital gains eligible for 15% for most clients (20% for taxpayers in the 39.6% federal income tax bracket, plus state income tax, if any) versus a 39.6% top rate for ordinary income, which can be a significant benefit.
+Also, all post-exercise growth is taxed as capital gains rather than ordinary income.
+With long-term capital gains of 15% for most clients (20% for taxpayers in the 39.6% federal income tax bracket) plus any state income tax versus a 39.6% top rate for ordinary income, which can be a significant benefit.

 Clearly, a prudent strategy for managing the wealth associated with stock options requires knowledge of the type of option, terminology, time period for exercise, the tax consequences and the method of funding the purchase price.